Skip to main content

 Event log rotation was introduced to improve recovery times by reducing the number of events that need to be replayed on startup.
 This is achieved by periodically replacing the current event log with a new one that starts from a checkpoint event, which captures the latest aggregated head state.

-Note that, depending on the rotation configuration used, the current state file may already contain more events than the specified threshold, causing a rotation to occur immediately on startup before any new inputs are processed.
+Depending on the rotation configuration used, the current state file may already contain more events than the specified threshold, causing a rotation to occur immediately on startup before any new inputs are processed.

 Upon rotation, a server output is produced to notify external agents when a checkpoint occurs, allowing them to perform archival or cleanup actions without interrupting the Hydra Head.